On the search for the best Goan food in North Goa? These are my best finds over several foodie monsoons in Goa, updated for 2020!

 This hole-in-the-wall joint Viva Panjim is my go-to spot for late dinners in Panjim.
 It is tucked away in a small by-lane, with cramped indoor seating and some chairs outdoors.
 They do a mean vegan / vegetarian caldeen as well as xacuti, though perhaps not as delightful as others in this list of the best Goan food in North Goa.

-10. Royal Fantacy, Ponda (an unbelievable find for the best Goan food in North Goa)
+10. Royal Fantacy, Ponda: A hole in the wall find for Goan food

 Royal Fantacy (yes, with a c!) was pur serendipity!
 Enroute to a spice plantation, hungry and desperate for lunch, we ended up stopping at this decrepit ‘family restaurant’ to make peace with whatever they served.
 I couldn’t believe the first bite (and every bite since) of the slow-cooked mushroom xacuti, spiced with aromatic, freshly ground spices, presumably from the surrounding spice plantations.
 Hands down, the best food I’ve had in Goa yet.
 This slow-cooked meal is totally worth the long drive and wait.

-Where’ve you tried the best Goan food in North Goa?
+Where’ve you tried the best Goan food in Goa?

 Planning your trip to Goa?
 Check out: